meonkeys/shb/Readme.md

 If you want to generate your own typeset outputs, the easiest way is to run `./build-with-docker.sh`, then review the outputs in `$HOME/Downloads/shb-asciidoctor-outputs`.

 That script is meant to be run as a user other than root with `sudo` privileges to run `docker` commands.
-It runs in Bash on Linux.
+It runs in Bash on Linux and macOS, maybe Windows too.
 Requires Docker and a few common cli tools.

 To build without Docker: install prerequisites, set environment variables, and run `rake`.
 See `Dockerfile` for prerequisites.
 See `Rakefile` for environment variables expected at runtime.